Jason-zyshen/grand-mes/README.md

 - System lists the workload of every workers.
 - User ships some stocks of several from one place to another.

-### Step 2: Create high-level sample data
+## Step 2: Create high-level sample data

 A brief description of data.

 - 1 product
-- Simple craft with 2 procedures to be executed one after another
+- Simple craft with 3 procedures to be executed one after another
-- BOM has 3 raw materials which are needed on the first procedure
+- BOM has 2 raw materials which are needed on the first procedure
-- 4 roles, admin, manager, worker of the 1st procedure, worker of the 2nd procedure
+- 2 worker of the 1st procedure, worker of the 2nd procedure

-### Step 3: Define specific questions for the application
+## Step 3: Define specific questions for the application

 Questions for our MES: